Cra5hs/simba_empire_auto_train/README.md

 # simba_empire_auto_train

-<b>⚠️ ⚠️ ⚠️ WARNING ⚠️ ⚠️ ⚠️ <br/>
+**⚠️ ⚠️ ⚠️ WARNING ⚠️ ⚠️ ⚠️ <br/>
 If you share the private key with a stranger, you will lose all your money, so you need to keep it carefully.
-You need to understand the source code to enter the private key. <br/>
+You need to understand the source code to enter the private key. <br/>**

-Please do not share the private key with anyone, including relatives.<br/>
+**Please do not share the private key with anyone, including relatives.<br/>
-⚠️ ⚠️ ⚠️ WARNING ⚠️ ⚠️ ⚠️<b/>
+⚠️ ⚠️ ⚠️ WARNING ⚠️ ⚠️ ⚠️**

-How to start:
+**How to start:**

 1. Install nodejs
 2. Open terminal and ```cd {simba_empire_auto_train folder}```